lindenb/jvarkit/docs/BedIndexTabix.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

-Index and sort a Bed on the fly with Tabix.
+Index and sort a Bed on the fly with Tabix (deprecated).

 ## Usage

+This program is now part of the main `jvarkit` tool.
+See [jvarkit](JvarkitCentral.md) for compiling.

 ```
+Usage: java -jar dist/jvarkit.jar bedindextabix  [options] Files

 Usage: bedindextabix [options] Files
   Options:
     -h, --help